JamesSkemp/words/content/post/importing-an-existing-web-site-into-subversion.md

 +++
-title = "Importing an existing Web site into Subversion" summary = "In this article I move one of my smaller sites into Subversion, and work through making a change." draft = false comments = true date = "2008-07-13T11:30:00-05:00"
+title = "Importing an existing Web site into Subversion" description = "In this article I move one of my smaller sites into Subversion, and work through making a change." draft = false comments = true date = "2008-07-13T11:30:00-05:00"